About the Artist

 Artist Bio

-Noel Hefele is a landscape painter who was born and raised in Norwalk, Connecticut.
-He received his BFA from Carnegie Mellon in 2002, and later received his MA in Arts and Ecology from a university in England in 2010.
-He was then an Artist in Residence at the Barbuda Archeological Research center in the Caribbean in 2013 and 2014.
-Many private collectors own Noel’s work and he has exhibited both internationally and locally throughout his career.
+Noel Hefele is a landscape painter based in the Bronx, New York.
+He received his BFA from Carnegie Mellon University and his MA in Arts and Ecology from Dartington College of Arts in England.
+He was an Artist in Residence at the Barbuda Archaeological Research Center in 2013 and 2014.